CemKaya1/DSA210-TermProject/README.md

-# DSA210-TermProject
-#  Second-Hand Car Price Analysis
+# DSA210-TermProject -> Second-Hand Car Price Analysis

 ##  Objective
 This project aims to find out what affects the prices of second-hand cars.
 By collecting data on different car models, mileage, brands, accident history, and more, I will look for patterns that impact car prices.

-##  Why This Project?
+##  Motivation
-I'm currently looking to buy a second-hand car, and I’ve noticed that prices can vary a lot.
-This project will help me (and others) understand which factors make a car more expensive or cheaper.
+I'm currently looking to buy a second-hand car, and I’ve noticed that prices can vary a lot and decided to make it a little bit more scientific to determine whether a price is appropriate for the given car so that I don't buy an overpriced car.
+This project will help me (and others) understand which factors make a car more expensive or cheaper and prevent us from losing unnecesary money.

 ##  Data Collection
 - **Where will the data come from?** I will collect data by web scraping second-hand car listing websites.